heroku/node-heroku-client/README.md

 heroku-client performs caching by creating a memcached client using [memjs][memjs].
 See the memjs repo for environment-specific configuration instructions and details.

+heroku-client will cache any response from the Heroku API that comes with an `ETag` header, and each response is cached individually (i.e. even though the client might make multiple calls for a user's apps and then aggregate them into a single JSON array, each required API call is individually cached).
+For each API request it performs, heroku-client sends an `If-None-Match` header if there is a cached response for the API request.
+If API returns a 304 response code, heroku-client returns the cached response.
+Otherwise, it writes the new API response to the cache and returns that.

 To tell heroku-client to perform caching, call the `configure` function:

 ```javascript